SunChungEn/ADV-LLM/README.md

 **2025/5/29 Update:** The full code and models are now updated!
 Sorry for the delay, as we needed to undergo code review for jailbreak-related works.

-**2025/4/15 update:** This work has passed the code review from Microsoft.
+**2025/4/15 Update:** This work has passed the code review from Microsoft.
 We will release the code and models in a few weeks.

 **2025/1/22 Update:** Our paper has been accepted to NAACL 2025 main conference!